 Sub-criterion B1: Small and Resident Populations

 Irrawaddy dolphin populations that locally occur in the region are small and occupy small areas in relation to the species’ global population.
 They occupy specific niche habitats within the IMMA such as estuaries and bays where they are observed throughout the years of study.
 They have never been observed in coastal habitat outside of these estuarine or bay habitats and therefore it is suspected that these form discrete populations.
 The two areas where they have been observed in the IMMA is in the Berau Delta and Sangkulirang Bay.
-These locations are separated by the Tanjung Mangkalihat Peninsula, which has a very shallow shelf with a steep bathymetric drop off to 1km, whereas Irrawaddy dolphins here but also in other parts of Kalimantan and Indonesia have never been observed in waters deeper than 100m.
+These locations are separated by the Tanjung Mangkalihat Peninsula, which has a very narrow shelf with a steep bathymetric drop off to 1km, and Irrawaddy dolphins here but also in other parts of Kalimantan and Indonesia have never been observed in waters deeper than 100m.

 Criterion C: Key Life Cycle Activities